PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 ## Get approval for the expense

-Email Ted to ask for approval of expense and  ask the funding source; take a screenshot.
+Email Ted to ask for approval of expense and ask for the funding source; take a screenshot.
 You will need to provide this in the expense report.

 ## Create your expense report